Mauricio-IRV/Emergence2D/plan.md

 # Emergence2D

-This is our plan for the game we named `Emergence2D`, a 2D platformer shooting game
+Description: This is our plan for the game we named `Emergence2D`, a 2D platformer shooting game.
+This game is set in a world that builds itself as you move through it starting from an empty white void, emerging into a fully developed world.
+The environment is being built in as the user develops and clears new levels, whilst simultaneously coming across new creatures / enemies which become stronger through the new installments of world fragments in the unfinished reality.

 ## Learning Goals